 No one likes to hold onto documents unnecessarily, but it’s best to have all your tax forms — just in case.
 When in doubt, check out federal and local tax guidelines for more information rather than simply throwing something away.
 Oh, and be sure you back up all your files if you store your taxes on your computer.

-Looking for a new home this year?
+Looking for a rental home this year?
 Visit Triple Crown Corporation to find rental properties with the amenities and options you’re looking for.